-(A) A lower component consisting of at least a two-foot layer of compacted soil with a hydraulic conductivity of no more than $1 \times 10^{-7}$ cm/sec.
+(A) A lower component consisting of at least a two-foot layer of compacted soil with a hydraulic conductivity of no more than 1 x 10^{-7} cm/sec.

 (B) An upper component consisting of a high-density polyethylene (HDPE) geomembrane with a minimum of 60-mil thickness.
-The geomembrane shall be installed in direct and uniform contact with the lower component.
+The geomembrane shall be installed in direct and uniform contact with the lower component)).

-(d) Leachate collection and control system design.
-Except ((as provided in (b)(ii))) when a landfill is designed and constructed without an engineered liner under (c)(ii)(C) of this ((section)) subsection, limited purpose landfills ((shall)) must be constructed in accordance with a design that:
+(c) Leachate collection and control system design.
+Except ((as provided in)) when a landfill is designed and constructed without an engineered liner under (b)(ii)(C) of this ((section)) subsection, limited purpose landfills ((shall)) must be constructed in accordance with a design that: